rocktimsaikia/notem/README.md

 # Notem

 A lightweight command-line tool for managing notes.
-Currently in development, it offers basic functionality and is easy to use.
+> Still currently in development 🚧 but usable.

 ## Installation